mimik-ai/mimik-ai-developer-guide/readme.md

 mimik ai is a product intended to make developing AI-powered applications more accessible, secure, and cost-effective.

 In terms of application development, mimik ai is organized into two parts.
-The first part is mim OE. mim OE is the mimik technology that is the runtime that enrolls a machine into the [edge Service Mesh](https://devdocs.mimik.com/introduction/04-index) and provides discovery capability to other mim OE-enabled machines running on the edge Service Mesh. mim OE is also an API gateway to the various edge microservices running on a given machine.
+The first part is mim OE. mim OE is the mimik technology that is the runtime that enrolls a machine into the [edge Service Mesh](https://devdocs.mimik.com/introduction/04-index).
+It provides discovery capability to other mim OE-enabled machines running on the edge Service Mesh. mim OE is also an API gateway to the various edge microservices running on a given machine.

 The second part of mimik ai is the various edge microservices that enable interaction with AI assets such as large language models (LLM) and vector databases.
 These assets are hosted locally on a machine running mim OE.
 These microservices are `mILM`, `mAI`, `mKB`, and `mModelStore`.